Compare Insurance Quotes

-Since Allianz doesn’t have any online quoting, we can’t provide a sample rate.
+Because Allianz doesn’t offer online quoting, we are unable to provide a sample rate.
 Furthermore, they write different insurance products than those we normally quote, so it wouldn’t be a fair comparison.

-Normally, we test rates on term life insurance policies, which aren’t available from Allianz.
+Normally, we test rates on term life insurance policies, a product not available from Allianz.
 Their life products are designed to meet a specific need, and it’s best to discuss with a financial advisor whether or not that type of policy will work for your particular situation.

-We would not expect Allianz to offer the cheapest available option for life insurance.
+We would not expect Allianz to offer the least expensive option available for life insurance.
 There are a few reasons for that.
 First of all, there’s the fact that they write only through agents or financial advisors, who take a commission from every sale, increasing the price.
-Second, they aren’t positioned as a budget or low-cost insurance company.
+Second, they are not positioned as a budget or low-cost insurance company.
 They’re aimed at people who want permanent coverage along with an opportunity for investment and growth.